RetroPie/RetroPie-Docs/docs/Speed-Issues.md

 * genesis-plus-gx: Is still a bit too slow on the Pi.
 An alternative port is being considered.

+## General Improvement in retroach
+set video_threaded = true in retroarch.cfg will improve video performance

 ## Overclocking Thread of the Official RPi Forum

 There is a thread about overclocking the RPi in the official forum of the foundation.
 You can find it [here](http://www.raspberrypi.org/phpBB3/viewtopic.php?f=29&t=6201).